Technigo/project-business-site/README.md

 I used the forEach method on my NodeList "question".
 The method is looping over each item in the array (NodeList) and executes a function for every item within the array (NodeList).
 I used an EventListner that listen to a "click" and executes a function that toggles a class n the current targeted item to make the accordion answer add class "active" on click that shows the answer (hidden from start).
 I wrote my functions as an arrow function according to ES6.

+I have aslo used two ways of manipulating the data from the form input to use in a message for the user when clicking submit.

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?

 If I had got more time I would plan the functionality more in depth before.
 To know what I have to look up and think of when I am doing my design an choose my selectors.
 I would also rearrange my form section, eg. the textarea to be divided in 3 parts for the adress instead of one.
 Next time I will try to add a video instead of a picture for the hero image just to try that out.